thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 - One-to-many relationship
 - Many-to-many relationship

 A **one-to-one** relationship describes the relationship between two entities, A and B, in which one element of A may only be linked to one element of B and vice versa.
-For example, think of A as countries, and B as capital cities.
-A country has only one capital city, and a capital city is the capital of only one country.
+For example, think of A as movies, and B as plots.
+A movie has only one plot and a plot has only one movie.

 [INSERT ER MODEL HERE]

-A **one-to-many** relationship describes the relationship between two entities, A and B, in which an element of A may be linked to many elements of B, but a member of B is linked to only one element of A. For example, think of A as mothers, and B as children.
-A mother can have several children, but a child can have only one mother.
+A **one-to-many** relationship describes the relationship between two entities, A and B, in which an element of A may be linked to many elements of B, but a member of B is linked to only one element of A. For example, think of A as movies and B as awards.
+A movie can have several awards, but an award can only be given to one movie (per year).

 [INSERT ER MODEL HERE]

 A **many-to-many** relationship describes the relationship between two entities, A and B, in which many elements of A may be liked to many elements of B and vice versa.
-For example, think of A as Authors, and B as Books.
-An Author can write several Books and a Book can be written by several Authors.
+For example, think of A as movies and B as actors.
+An actor can star in several movies and a movie can have several actors.

 [INSERT ER MODEL HERE]